 - Some bone marrow and blood disorders

-The difference types of VIN
+The different types of VIN

 There are two main types of VIN.

 This is the most common type of VIN.
 It typically is found in women ages 35-60 and is strongly linked with HPV (human papillomavirus).
 HPV is an extremely common sexually transmitted virus that is spread through skin-to-skin contact with a person who is infected.
-Many people are unaware of their infection status, because it’s possible to carry the virus for many years without any outward symptoms.
+Many people are unaware of their HPV infection status because it’s possible to carry the virus for many years without any outward symptoms.

-This type is uncommon, but most cases occur in women of ages 60-85.
+This type is uncommon, but most cases occur in women ages 60-85.
 Differentiated VIN is not associated with HPV, but it often occurs alongside other vulvar abnormalities, such as lichen planus or lichen sclerosis.

 Your OB-GYN may also take a biopsy of your vulvar cells.
-This process may be uncomfortable, however a local anesthetic is usually injected into the area before the procedure.
+This process may be uncomfortable.
+However, a local anesthetic is usually injected into the area before the procedure.
 Your doctor will then send the specimen to pathology to test the cells for any abnormalities.

 Your doctor will recommend a treatment plan based on the severity of your condition.
 The severity depends on the result of the biopsy, risk for cancer, and the size of the area that is affected by the cell changes.